scaleflex/react-cloudimage-responsive/README.md

 ###### Type: **String** | Default: **undefined** | _required_

 Original image hosted on your web server.
-You can use absolute path or relative to baseUrl in your config.
+You can use absolute path or relative to the baseUrl in your config.

 **NOTES:**